PKrumey/acoustic-wave-reconstuction/README.md

 -MRC: array containing the rocking curves in the form [theta,times]. first column has to be a unpumped rocking curve
 (-pulse: vector that contains a synthetic bipolare pulse (optional))

-# Start Instructions:
-run the "start"-script to to call the main function with the parameters: (workspace, generation size, filter area for fitness calculation, precalculated first generation (optional).

 # Constraints

 number of fourier coefficients: the number of fourier coefficients included in the reconstruction can be found in firstGeneration: line 52,54
 random mean strain: the random mean strain for the bipolar pulses of the first generation can be set in firstGeneration: line 60
 fourier coefficient area: the area around the fourier coefficients that is searched for optimization can be found in population: line 132
 Reflectivity and bipolar pulse length: the reflectivity and the bipolar pulse length can be set in constants: line 26,27

+# Start Instructions:

+run the "start"-script to to call the main function with the parameters: (workspace, generation size, filter area for fitness calculation, precalculated first generation (optional).

+# General Description

+The Algorithm starts with generating a first generation with the fixed bipolar pulse length and a fixed number of fourier coefficients.
+In the first generation a random bipolar pulse is calculated from the thomsen modell in the script "thomsen".
+The calculated bipolar pulse will be expanded into a fourier series.
+The fourier series, the fourier coefficients, the rocking curves and also the fitness are stored for each bipolar pulse in the data object "DNA".
+In the next step the bipolar pulse in the first generation with the best fitness will be selected.
+From that bipolar pulse the first fourier coefficient will be selected for optimization.
+In this procedure (population line